 Worried about someone?

-Here are some things to look for, and some suggestions of what you can do to help:
+If you are worried about someone – or yourself – here are some things to look for, and some suggestions of what you can do to help:

 - Shows significant changes in daily routine/daily patterns: Eating, sleeping, studying, class attendance, etc.